onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

   * an inflation based proposal that selects patches likely to inflate,
   * a cyclic or bounce style proposal.

 * For each proposal, define a model ensemble of effective initial macrostates with associated entropy and smoothness summaries.
+All proposals must be encoded using the same admissible encoding instance.

 *Protocol:*